A Production Masterclass with Evan Dunstone and his Team of Craftsmen

 This is a valuable investment for any aspiring professional or semi-professional wood worker, any teacher wishing to expand your skills base or any aspiring furniture designer.
 It will be of great benifit to any enthusiast or serious hobby woodworker.

-Classes run 9am to 4pm, Monday 4th to Friday 8th of June, 2018.
+Classes run 9am to 5pm, Monday 4th to Friday 8th of February, 2019.
 Morning tea will run 10:30am to 11am and Lunch 1pm to 1:30pm.
-Food and good coffee/tea will be provided.
+Food and good coffee/tea is provided.
 You will need to bring your own PPE- a good dust mask, good hearing protection and good eye protection.
-It will be cold and you will be getting dirty, so wear old, warm clothes.
+You will be getting dirty, so wear old clothes.

-The class is limited to 12 students and you will be divided up in to three groups of four students.
-Your group will experience every process in an intimate group format to ensure that everyone who wants to have a go at a process can do so.
-You will always have a minimum ratio of one of my craftsmen to four students.
+The class is limited to 8 students.
+You will experience every process in an intimate group format to ensure that everyone who wants to have a go at a process can do so.
+You will always have a minimum ratio of one of my craftsmen to three students.

 Terms and Conditions

 The total cost of the Waterfall Stool Master Class is $2,500 incl.
 GST.
 A deposit of $850 incl.
 GST is payable on booking.
-If you wish to discuss this opportunity further prior to booking, contact Evan on email email@example.com or call 0401 404 275.
+If you wish to discuss this opportunity further prior to booking, contact Evan on email firstname.lastname@example.org or call 0401 404 275.
 The balance of $1,650 incl.
-GST must be paid by Friday 1st June 2018 (you will be invoiced separately).
+GST must be paid by Friday 1st Februay 2019 (you will be invoiced separately).
 Your tickets are not transferable.
-A cancellation prior to Friday 25th May will attract a $220 cancellation fee and $550 will be refunded.
-A cancellation after Friday 25th May will forfeit your deposit and/or final payment.
+A cancellation prior to Friday 25th January 2019 will attract a $220 cancellation fee and $550 will be refunded.
+A cancellation after Friday 25th January 2019 will forfeit your deposit and/or final payment.

 We produced this video on making the Waterfall Stool for Australian Wood Review Magazine in 2016.
 Please watch it to gain an insight in to the various techniques involved.